tawfiknasser/vue3-workshop/03/README.md

 ___

-After you succed initializing the project, have a walk over the folders and the files. understand what is the structure of the project and how they divided them.
+After you succeed initializing the project, have a walk over the folders and the files. understand what is the structure of the project and how they divided them.

 what tools are being used ?